klar-web-services/klonk/README.md

 Notes:
 - `stopAfter` counts states entered, including the initial state.
 For example, `stopAfter: 1` will run the initial state's playlist once and then stop; `stopAfter: 0` stops before entering the initial state.
-- Retries are independent of `stopAfter`.
+- Transition retries are independent of `stopAfter`.
 A state can retry its transition condition (with optional delay) without affecting the `stopAfter` count until a state transition actually occurs.
+- Task retries use the same settings as transition retries.
+If a task fails and retries are enabled, it will retry until success or the limit is reached.

 ## Features